axibase/atsd/api/data/series/smooth.md

 ### Weighted Average

 This function has type `WAVG`.
-It uses count or time based rolling window, so one of `count` or `interval` parameter is required.
+It uses count or time based rolling window, one of `count` or `interval` parameter is required.
 Weighted average for window which contains series values

 ![window values](./images/n-values.png)